Skip to content

 ULO - User Led Organisation

-User-led Organisations (ULOs) are organisations that are run by and controlled by people who use support services, including disabled people of any impairment, older people, and families and carers.
-They were set up to promote giving people more choice and control over how their support needs are met.
+Organisations that are run by, and controlled by people who use support services.
+This includes people with any kind of disability, older people, and families and carers.
+They are set up to promote giving people more choice and control over how their support needs are met.

 Vulnerable adult